ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 3 February, 2023
+As expected, I have grown increasingly busy with a combination of school, REU applications, graph theory homework, the newspaper, and grading for Intermediate Micro.
+This is bound to be a fun semester, however, and I'm optimistic for what's in store.
+At the very minimum, it's bound to include some money.

+---

 ### 24 January, 2023
 Unfortunately, my planned statistics class was cancelled, so I'm taking a class on public education in Los Angeles instead.
 However, my other classes so far seem to be going well (Intermediate Macro and Graph Theory).
 I'm looking forward to a productive-ish semester.